-Preamble: The PLFSOM has the responsibility to develop and implement work hour policies for medical students, especially those on clinical clerkship rotations, in accordance with LCME ED-38.
+Preamble: The PLFSOM has the responsibility to develop and implement work hour policies for medical students, especially those on clinical clerkship rotations, in accordance with LCME Element 8.
 These policies should promote student health and education.

 - Students should not be scheduled for on-call time or patient-care activities in excess of 80 hours per week. - 2.
-Students should not be scheduled for more than 16 continuous hours. - 3.
+Students should not be scheduled for more than 16 continuous hours (except as noted in No. 8 below). - 3.
 Students should have 10 hours free of duty between scheduled duty periods. - 4.
-Students should have at least one day off each week averaged over a one month period. - 5.
-Students should not have more than 6 consecutive nights on night float duty. - 6.
-This policy applies to all clerkships/rotations in the third and fourth year at PLFSOM. - 7.
-The clinical departments will determine the frequency of overnight call, but it should not be more frequent than every 4th night. - 8.
-It is anticipated that student attendance at clerkship seminars, conferences, and other didactic sessions will be facilitated by this policy and that provisions in this policy are not the basis for missing these sessions.
-Requests for excused absences from these sessions should be submitted to the clerkship director or his/her designees on an individual basis. - 9.
-Variances from this policy must be approved by the Associate Dean for Student Affairs.
+Students should have at least one day off each week averaged over a one-month period. - 5.
+Students should not have more than six consecutive nights on night float duty. - 6.
+This policy applies to all clerkships/rotations in the third and fourth years at the PLFSOM. - 7.
+It is anticipated that student attendance at clerkship seminars, conferences and other didactic sessions will be facilitated by this policy and that provisions in this policy are not the basis for missing these sessions.
+Requests for excused absences from these sessions should be submitted to the clerkship director or his/her designee on an individual basis. - 8.
+During fourth-year required clinical rotations such as the sub-internship selectives, the clerkship director may require overnight call to prepare students for internship and residency.
+In this case, call rooms must be available for the student's use at the facility and duty hours must not exceed 24 hours of continuous scheduled clinical assignments.
+Up to four hours of additional time may be used for activities related to patient safety, such as transitions of care.
+The clinical departments will determine the frequency of overnight call, but it should not be more frequent than every fourth night. - 9.
+Variances from this policy must be approved by the associate dean for student affairs.